Table of Contents

 Surgical measures seek to eliminate the epileptogenic neuronal area.
 Of course, this can only work at focal epilepsies.
 Surgery is indicated if…

-- …pharmacological resistance is present (= more seizures after two appropriate anticonvulsive therapy approaches).
+- …pharmacological resistance is present (= more seizures after 2 appropriate anticonvulsive therapy approaches).

 - …the seizures are conceived as impairing and an increase in life quality is expected after the intervention.

-- …an appropriate motivation is present in the patient.
+- …appropriate motivation is present in the patient.

 Besides the respective procedure, there are non-respective ones like callosotomy (sectioning of the corpus callosum).
-At first, a partial (usually the anterior two thirds) sectioning is attempted.
+At first, a partial (usually the anterior 2/3rds) sectioning is attempted.
 At seizure persistence, the complete sectioning of the corpus callosum can be performed as well.
-The goal is to section the interhemispheric pathways in order to prevent a generalizing spread of the seizure.
+The goal is to section the interhemispheric pathways to prevent a generalized spread of the seizure.
 This can be accompanied by severe cognitive deficits.

 Interventional stimulus therapy of epilepsy

-Via a pacemaker system, amygdalo-hippocampal or anterior-thalamic stimulation can occur.
-This can achieve a seizure reduction of up to 50 % (Vonck et al., 2002).
+Via a pacemaker system, amygdala-hippocampal or anterior-thalamic stimulation can occur.
+This can achieve a seizure reduction of up to 50% (Vonck et al., 2002).

 Even if an absolute therapy is not possible, many patients feel better if they are relieved from the pharmacological side effects, and the collateral psychiatric (e.g., depressive) impairments can be improved.

 The status epilepticus is a neurological emergency.
 It is defined as an epileptic externalization that lasts longer than 5 minutes or presents as a series of seizures, between which consciousness is not regained.